-d graph to plot provided as a graphNEL-class object. vertexSubset subset of vertices that define the induced subgraph to be plotted. boundary flag set to TRUE when we wish that the subset specified in vertexSubset also includes the vertices connected to them; FALSE otherwise. minimumSizeConnComp minimum size of the connected components to be plotted. pairup.i subset of vertices to pair up with subset pairup.j. pairup.j subset of vertices to pair up with subset pairup.i. annotation name of an annotation package to transform gene identifiers into gene symbols when vertices correspond to genes.
+graph to plot provided as a graphNEL-class object. g vertexSubset subset of vertices that define the induced subgraph to be plotted. flag set to TRUE when we wish that the subset specified in vertexSubset also boundary includes the vertices connected to them; FALSE otherwise. minimumSizeConnComp minimum size of the connected components to be plotted. subset of vertices to pair up with subset pairup.j. pairup.i pairup.j subset of vertices to pair up with subset pairup.i. subset of vertices to highlight by setting the color font to red. highlight name of an annotation package to transform gene identifiers into gene symbols annotation when vertices correspond to genes. layout layout argument for the Rgraphviz library that plots the network.
+Possible values are twopi (default), dot, neato, circo, fdp.

-This function acts as a wrapper for the functionality provided by the Rgraphviz package to plot graphs in R. It should be help to plot networks obtained with the qpgraph package methods.
+This function acts as a wrapper for the functionality provided by the Rgraphviz package to plot graphs in R. It should help to plot networks obtained with methods from theqpgraph package.